Best Graphic Design Tools for Nonprofits 2026: 9 Picks That Actually Deliver

 8. Affinity Designer — Best for Nonprofits That Want Professional Vector Design Without a Subscription

-Affinity Designer is the anti-Adobe, and I mean that as a compliment.
-Serif (the developer) built it specifically as a subscription-free alternative to Illustrator, and it delivers.
-Version 2, released a few years ago, added significantly more features and cleaned up the UI considerably.
-For nonprofits that need to produce high-quality print materials — posters, banners, branded collateral — and don't want to pay monthly forever, a one-time ~$69.99 purchase is a genuinely compelling alternative.
-Pay once, own it, move on.
+Affinity Designer is the anti-Adobe, and I mean that positively.
+Serif (the developer) built it specifically to replace Illustrator without the monthly fee, and it delivers.
+Version 2 added significantly more features and cleaned up the interface considerably.
+For nonprofits that need high-quality print materials — posters, banners, branded collateral — and don't want a monthly subscription draining your budget indefinitely, a one-time ~$69.99 purchase is genuinely compelling.
+Pay once, own it, done.

 Key Features: